Academic Responsibilities for Students

 Academic progress is reviewed by the Academic Standards Committee at the conclusion of each semester.
 Students who have not met all standards for satisfactory academic progress in the immediate past semester may be placed on Warning or Probation status, or suspended for one academic year.
 Financial Aid awarding and athletic eligibility may be affected negatively by a lack of satisfactory academic progress.

 The first time a full-time student does not meet each of the above three standards s/he typically is placed on academic Warning for the subsequent semester.
-Students on Warning should meet with their faculty advisors, and perhaps the Associate Dean for Student Academic Affairs, for help getting back on track.
+Students on Warning should meet with their faculty advisors, and a member of the Academic and Career Advising Center staff, for help getting back on track.

 Students who have been on Warning and who fail to meet one or more of the three standards in any subsequent semester (or who have a single, egregiously poor semester record) may be put on academic Probation.

-Students on academic probation are not in good academic standing and are ineligible to participate in university-sponsored activities, such as intercollegiate athletics, forensics, club sports, student media and other activities as the Dean or Associate Dean for Student Academic Affairs may direct.
+Students on academic probation are not in good academic standing and are ineligible to participate in university-sponsored activities, such as intercollegiate athletics, forensics, club sports, student media and other activities as the Dean or Director of Academic and Career Advising may direct.
 Academic Probation typically lasts one semester.

 Students who have been on Warning or Probation and fail to meet one or more of the three standards in any subsequent semester (or who have a single, egregiously poor semester record) may be placed on academic suspension.
 Suspension typically lasts one academic year, and students are not considered to be enrolled in Pacific University.